knassre-cmu/AlgorithmBank/README.md

   - Kruskal's Algorithm: uses Kruskal's MST algorithm (from the Graph class) to create a maze.
   - Eller's Algorithm: uses Eller's maze generation algorithm to create a maze.
   - Hunt & Kill: uses the Hunt & Kill algorithm to create a maze.
-  - Wilson's Algorithm: uses Wilson's algorithm to generate a maze (NOT IMPLEMENTED YET).
+  - Wilson's Algorithm: uses Wilson's algorithm to generate a maze.
-  - Aldous-Broder Algorithm: uses the Aldous-Broder algorithm to generate a maze (NOT IMPLEMENTED YET).
+  - Aldous-Broder Algorithm: uses the Aldous-Broder algorithm to generate a maze.
-  - Binary Tree Algorithm: uses the binary tree algorithm to generate a maze (NOT IMPLEMENTED YET).
+  - Binary Tree Algorithm: uses the binary tree algorithm to generate a maze.
-  - Sidewinder Algorithm: uses the sidewinder algorithm to generate a maze (NOT IMPLEMENTED YET).
+  - Sidewinder Algorithm: uses the sidewinder algorithm to generate a maze.
   - Recursive Division Algorithm: uses the recursive division algorithm to generate a maze.
   - Blob Division Algorithm: uses the blob-based version of the recursive division algorithm to generate a maze.
   - Weave DFS: uses a modified DFS to generate a maze where passages can also be carved under existing passages, creating weaves.